seenasabti/active_job_tracker/README.md

 end
 ```

-For more efficient progress tracking with many updates, use progress caching:
+For more efficient progress tracking with many updates, use threadsafe progress caching:

 ```ruby
 # In your job